box/box-developer-changelog/content/2022/05-03-new-events-trigger-field.md

 release_source_url: ''
 ---

-# New additional field for Sign Events
+# New Field In Sign Events Payload

 Now, the `additional_details` payload for Sign Events includes the `batch_send` field.